 - involve buying land or buildings or carrying out maintenance on buildings

-- provide services that are covered by Hutt City Council or by the government through such agencies as health or education providers
+- duplicate services that are already covered by Council or by government agencies eg, health or education providers

 - have already begun or have already finished